Sorry, you need to enable JavaScript to visit this website.

 Leaf Collection

-DPW collects leaves at least twice each fall by “vacuuming” the leaves residents rake into their tree boxes.
-These leaves are then composted.
+DPW collects leaves at least twice each fall by “vacuuming” them from tree boxes.
+These leaves are then mulched or composted.
 Find the leaf collection schedule and status for your neighborhood.

 Holiday Trees

 Each January-February, holiday trees and greenery are collected from the curb in front of residential households serviced by DPW.
-These trees and any greenery brought to the Fort Totten Transfer Station will be composted.
-Find out when holiday trees and greenery will be collected this year for composting.
+These trees and any greenery brought to the Fort Totten Transfer Station will be mulched or composted.
+Find out when holiday trees and greenery will be collected this year.

 Community Composting

-Join one of 50+ DC Department of Parks and Recreation’s (DPR) critter-proof Community Compost Cooperatives around the city to compost your food scraps with garden waste as a community.
+Join one of the DC Department of Parks and Recreation’s Community Compost Cooperatives around the city to compost your food scraps with garden waste as a community.
 Or take the DPR Master Urban Composter Course to learn how to start and manage a community composting site.

 Pick-Up Free Mulch

-DPW will allow District residents to fill up to five 32-gallon bags (bring your own bags and shovel) of free mulch or compost (subject to availability) Wednesday - Friday 10 a.m. - 2 p.m. and Saturday 7 a.m. - 2 p.m., at the Fort Totten Transfer Station, 4900 John McCormack Rd NE.
+DPW will allow District residents to fill up to five 32-gallon bags (bring your own bags and shovel) of free mulch (subject to availability), Wednesday - Friday, 10 a.m. - 2 p.m., and Saturday, 7 a.m. - 2 p.m., at the Fort Totten Transfer Station, 4900 John McCormack Rd NE.